 The Hepatitis Education Project (HEP) was founded in Seattle in 1993 by a group of patients and medical professionals to provide support and education to others living with chronic hepatitis.

 Since then, HEP’s reach has grown significantly through partnerships at city, state and federal levels.
-The shape of our work has evolved over the last three decades, but our goal has remained the same: to reduce the morbidity and mortality associated with viral hepatitis.
+The shape of our work has evolved over the last three decades, but our mission has remained the same: to reduce the morbidity and mortality associated with viral hepatitis.

 We create the change we want to see through our programs, which provide low-barrier essential healthcare services at zero cost to the public, with a focus on serving people who use drugs, people experiencing homelessness, and marginalized communities disproportionately impacted by viral hepatitis.